 What is DART?

-DART is a national network of congregation-based community organizations spread throughout twenty-two metropolitan areas in eight states.
+DART is a national network of congregation-based community organizations spread throughout twenty-three metropolitan areas in nine states.
 Each DART related organization is an independent, 501 c (3) nonprofit with their own unique name, funding, and staff.
 They follow DART’s method of organizing, but determine their own issues and solutions locally.
-They also hire organizers from the DART Organizers Institute and receive on-going training from DART’s national staff.
+Their organizers are trained through the DART Organizers Institute and receive on-going training from DART’s national staff.

 What does the acronym DART stand for?